 We found that staff were aware of the Mental Capacity Act 2005 and the Children's and Families Act 2014 and their duties in fulfilling it.
-All the clinical staff we spoke to understood the key parts of the legislation and were able to describe how they implemented it in their practice.
+All the clinical staff we spoke with understood the key parts of the legislation and were able to describe how they implemented it in their practice.

 Patients with a learning disability and those with dementia were supported to make decisions through the use of care plans, which they were involved in agreeing.
-These care plans were reviewed annually or more frequently if changes in clinical circumstances dictated it.
-When interviewed, staff gave examples of how a patient's best interests were taken into account if a patient did not have capacity to make a decision.
+These care plans were reviewed annually or more frequently if changes in clinical circumstances required it.
+Staff gave us examples of how a patient's best interests were taken into account if a patient did not have capacity to make a decision.